tahoma2d/tahoma2d_docs/source/toonzscript.rst

 	print(“result=”,12*3);

 - | **run(filename)**: runs the script saved in filename.
-  | The relative path are referred to the folder "<opentoonz library>/scripts/"
+  | The relative path are referred to the folder "<tahoma library>/scripts/"

 Examples::